 Why use monitoring

-It’s a bit like buying a car and then finding you don’t have a dashboard to understand what is going on, or not having a car diagnostic system in place.
+As we hinted earlier, it’s a bit like buying a car and not have a dashboard to understand what is going on, or not having a car diagnostic system in place.
 A mechanic might eventually find out what is wrong but it could take so much more time to fault find and get you back on the road than if he could simply plug in, look up and diagnose the fault codes.
 From a drivers perspective, how do you know how much fuel you are using, when you need to do a pitstop at the garage, how fast are you going … is there anything wrong with the engine?
 You just wouldn’t do it would you!
 But this is exactly what most companies do when they set up their connectivity.

 Download our case study PDF: HM-Network-client-relationship-with-Highlight (HM)

 We don’t view these types of analytics as an optional extra, we think they should be adopted as a de facto standard, just like your cars dashboard.
 If you don’t already get them included with your service – maybe you should think about investing a little bit of money and getting some.
 They needn’t be expensive and can save you time and money chasing ghosts should anything start acting up.

 Most customers have no idea what their providers SLAs are, what is causing them down time and where there are potential danger areas within their network.
 With the monitoring service available from HM Network you gain insights into your current connectivity health and usage within each of your companies locations and essential applications.
 With views to suit almost anyone in your organisation from the FD to IT staff, Highlight makes network monitoring a breeze.